Op3yem1/100_Days_Of_Code_Python_Bootcamp/README.md

 - **etc**

 ## Acknowledgements
-A very special thank you to Angel Yu at The App Brewery, whose 100 Days Of Code Bootcamp course mad e it possible for me to achieve this portfolio
+A very special thank you to Angela Yu at The App Brewery, whose 100 Days Of Code Bootcamp course mad e it possible for me to achieve this portfolio

 ## Contact
 For all things development-related, I  can be contacted at opeyemi.atwork@gmail.com